jwcook23/mssql_dataframe/README.md

 100,000 records are updated in approximately 3 seconds in a localhost database.

-Notes:
+Note:

-1. a new _time_update column since `include_timestamps=True`
+1. a new _time_update column is created since `include_timestamps=True`
-2. ColumnC is created with data type VARCHAR(4)
+2. ColumnC is created with data type VARCHAR(4) since that is ColumnC's max length
-3. ColumnB is changed from data type TINYINT to INT
+3. ColumnB is changed from data type TINYINT to INT to fit the updated values
 4. since `match_columns=None`, the SQL primary key / dataframe index is used to perform the update

 ``` python